 Prince Philip chose a simple yet elegant diamond ring for his queen. \Although this ring might be small in comparison to the queen’s other pieces of jewelry, we believe it is one of her favorite and most treasured pieces (given the fact that she wears it very frequently).

 The platinum ring is studded with a 3 carats diamond solitaire at the centre along with 5 smaller diamonds on each side.
 Designed by London jeweller Philip Antrobus Ltd, it is believed that Prince Philip took a lot of interest while designing the ring for his queen.
-The fact that the diamonds came from a tiara belonging to Philip’s mother, Princess Andrew of Greece, makes the ring even more special.
+The fact that the diamonds came from a tiara belonging to Philip’s mother, Princess Alice of Battenberg, makes the ring even more special.
 This type of enduring family relationship is the defining characteristic of rings made from cremation ashes.

 JJackie Kennedy and John F. Kennedy’s fairy-tale romance was the talk of the town in their day, and still is.
 It comes as no surprise then that John F Kennedy chose a ring that was magnificent enough to symbolize his love for Jackie.